exwestafrican/time-series/README.md

 # time-series
-A Time Series Financial calculator
+A Time Series Financial calculator build in Spring